ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 The reason we are creating an empty repo is that we will be pulling in starter code form another repo in a later step

 # Step 2: Clone your repo
 cd in the directory where you plan to do your work (ex. ~/cs48)

 copy the URL for the new repo you created.
-That will for example be: git@github.com:ucsb-cs48/s-20/cgaucho_deployment.git but with cgaucho replaced with your GitHub id and deploymet replaced with what you decided to call the repository.
+That will for example be https://github.com/ucsb-cs48-s20/cgaucho_deployment.git  but with cgaucho replaced with your GitHub id and deploymet replaced with what you decided to call the repository.

 * `git clone repo-url-goes-here` cd into that directory